jsommers/switchyard/documentation/writing_a_program.rst

 IPv4 protocol values are specified in ``switchyard.lib.packet.common``, just as with ``EtherType`` values.
 Note, however, that you do not need to explicitly import this module if you import ``switchyard.lib.userlib`` --- packet-related classes and enumerations are imported when importing ``userlib``.
 The full set of properties that can be manipulated in the IPv4 header as well as all other headers is described in the :ref:`reference documentation for the packet library <pktlib>`.

-Lastly, an example with the ICMP header shows some perhaps familiar patterns.
+Lastly, an example with the ICMP header shows some perhaps now familiar patterns.
 The main difference with ICMP is that the "data" portion of an ICMP packet changes, depending on the ICMP type.
 For example, if the type is 8 (ICMP echo request) the ICMP data becomes an object that allows the identifier and sequence values to be inspected and modified.

 >>> p.has_header(ICMP)
 True